Guernsey-Creative/screenplay-js/README.md

 ## Examples and Use Cases

-For additional examples, view the examples directory at the root of this project.
+### GuernseyBros

+ScreenplayJS is used in the [GuernseyBros](https://www.guernseybros.com/) project.
+You can read their latest sketches, spec scripts, or feature length screenplays on their website.
+GuernseyBros uses VueJS, Nuxt, and ScreenplayJS to parse Fountain scripts into HTML, providing mobile responsive reading for their scripts and screenplays.

+### Additional Examples

 More examples will be added in the future!

 ## License